julien-boudry/Condorcet/VOTING_METHODS.md

 ### Implementation Comments
  In case of tie into a vote rank, rank is ignored like he never existed.

-An additional tie breaking tentative is added in case of tie into preliminary result set.
-First, comparing candidate pairwise, in a second attempt compare the total number of pairwise wins (global context), and in a third desperate attempt, compare the balance of their victory / defeat in a global Pairwise context.
+An additional tie-breaking tentative is added in case of tie into the preliminary result set.
+First, comparing candidate pairwise, in a second attempt compare the total number of pairwise wins (global context), and in a third desperate attempt, compare the balance of their victory/defeat in a global Pairwise context.

 ### Code example